Dublin–Navan railway line: Extension to Navan

 By 2019, no progress had been made on the proposed Navan extension.
 That year, the Irish government's regional spatial strategy recommended that the status of the plans be downgraded from "implementation" to "review"; seen as a setback to the opening of the line.
 However, by the end of 2020 the line was once again included as part of a consultation into updating the Greater Dublin Area Transport Strategy.

-In January 2023, the Government of Ireland approved a bill for a €750m development plan for the rest of the line to Navan, with a possible opening by 2036.
+In January 2023, the Government of Ireland approved a bill for a €750 million development plan for the rest of the line to Navan, with a possible opening by 2036.
+An All-Island Strategic Rail Review draft was published jointly by the Irish and Northern Irish governments in July 2023, and recommended electrification of the full line from Dublin to Navan for DART integration.

+Consultants were sought for the project in November 2024.

 Criticism

 Although the proposal to reinstate a rail service between Dublin and Navan has been welcomed, particularly in view of the comparison of cost with the M3 motorway (estimated to be €650 million against €90 million for the railway), there has been criticism of the details of the proposal by the pressure group Rail Users Ireland (formerly Platform 11).
 This group's alternative proposal would see the relaying of the line between Navan and Drogheda to standards necessary for passenger trains, the installation of two new stations, together with the reopening of Navan station.
 This would allow services to run from Navan to Connolly Station in Dublin via Drogheda.

 Criticism has also been levelled at Meath County Council, with Rail Users Ireland pointing out that part of the rail alignment planned to Navan was obstructed by the installation of a sewer main.
 The group has also suggested that, given the two-phase approach to implementing the plan, there is little benefit to residents of Navan until the line is extended there, due to the current positioning of the toll collection points near M3 Parkway station.
 In addition to this station being 30 km from Navan itself, the toll point is positioned before drivers reach the station.